 The slow page speed could also be linked to the 14 trackers running on the site.
 For comparison, JB HiFi had 10, and The Good Guys 9.

 We wondered about the overlap with these trackers.
 7 advertising trackers and 4 analytics trackers seems a lot.
-It’s hard not to believe there isn’t some duplication.
-Removing unnecessary duplication would improve the site’s speed.
+It’s hard to believe there’s no duplication.
+Removing duplication would improve the site’s speed.

 Wapplyzer - 53 applications

-There’s 53 software applications on this site. (more than double what was on JB Hifi and The Good Guys).
+There are 53 software applications on this site.
+(More than double what was on JB Hifi and The Good Guys).